 Other documentaries include the personal short Erased, which debuted at the Sundance Film Festival, was broadcast on the Independent Film Channel, and won awards from the Ann Arbor and the Black Maria Film Festivals, and The Amasong Chorus: Singing Out, a profile of the Champaign, Illinois lesbian/feminist chorus "Amasong", which aired nationally on the PBS series "Independent Lens" in June of 2004.

-Jay holds a Master's degree in journalism from the University of Illinois, Urbana, where he is an Associate Professor of journalism.
+Jay holds a a Master of Fine Arts degree and a Master's degree in journalism from the University of Illinois, Urbana, where he is now retired as a Professor of Media & Cinema Studies.
+He is married to fellow New Day-er Kelly Anderson.

 Films by Jay Rosenstein